azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 [Back to top...](GettingStarted_PowerShellTipsAzSK.md#list-of-tips)
 <!-------------------------------------------------------------------------------------------------->
 ### To '-match' or to '-like'?
 PowerShell has extremely powerful string operators.
-At some point you will look to run some logic based on a string property of some object.
-Here there are two operators 'like' and 'match' that can cause confusion (and trouble).
+At some point you will want to run some logic based on a string property of some object.
+Here, there are two operators 'like' and 'match' that can cause confusion (and trouble).

 A basic rule of thumb is that with 'match' you are specifying a regular expression whereas with 'like' you are describing the string just with the help of wildcard character '*'.